seelikat/basicNIF/README.md

 This is a basic implementation of a Neural Information Flow (NIF) model.
 For all details of the framework, check this paper:

 Seeliger, K., Ambrogioni, L., Güçlütürk, Y., Güçlü, U. & van Gerven,
-M. A. J. (2019).
-Neural System Identification with Neural Information Flow. bioRxiv 553255; doi: https://doi.org/10.1101/553255
+M. A. J. (2019). **Neural System Identification with Neural Information Flow.** bioRxiv 553255; doi: https://doi.org/10.1101/553255

 The code implements NIF on two voxel populations (V1 and V2) from functional MRI data, stimulated by images of six handwritten characters:

 ![Handwritten character stimuli (B R A I N S)](BRAINS.png)

 The model consists of two layers, representing information processing inside and between V1 and V2.
-The layers are connected to the V1 and V2 voxels via observation models based on low-rank tensor decomposition, which will learn spatial and channel receptive fields. *The sole trianing signal for the neural network layers and the observation models comes from the training objective of predicting voxel activity reacting to the stimuli.*
+The layers are connected to the V1 and V2 voxels via observation models based on low-rank tensor decomposition, which will learn spatial and channel receptive fields. **The sole trianing signal for the neural network layers and the observation models comes from the training objective of predicting voxel activity reacting to the stimuli.** So you e.g. will learn representations directly on your data, and there are no artificial assumptions about visual system training goals (like classifying ImageNet).
+For MRI you will furthermore learn retinotopy and effective connectivity, all in the same model.

 Although the data set is quite small, quite a few voxels can be predicted with correlations above 0.3.
 These voxels also produce stable spatial receptive fields.
 Here are three examples: